What Is a Split-Level House?

 6. Increased Privacy

-As much as a split-level house encourages privacy, they also create the feeling of togetherness amongst families with rooms closely positioned and short stairs that could be easily covered in times of emergency.
+As much as a split-level house encourages privacy, it also creates the feeling of togetherness amongst families with rooms closely positioned and short stairs that could be easily covered in times of emergency.